hackettka/HTML-CSS/basic.md

 Below is a basic template for an empty HTML Document.

-HTML documents start with a DOCTYPE declaration that states what version of HTML is being used, which tells the browser how the read the code below it to render the page.
+HTML documents start with a `DOCTYPE` declaration that states what version of HTML is being used, which tells the browser how the read the code below it to render the page.
 If the webpage were written with a different coding language, it would tell you here.

-After the DOCTYPE, we see the start of the root element.
-EVERYTHING - all content - that you want presented on this page goes in the root element.
+After the `DOCTYPE`, we see the start of the root element.
+EVERYTHING - all content - that you want presented on this page goes in the root element, and it is denoted by `<html>` and `</html>`.

-The root element begins by indicating which language the document is written in.
-Within the root element of the basic template below, you'll notice the two main sections of all HTML documents - a head section and a body section.
+The root element begins by indicating which language the document is written in; and in this basic template, `en` tells us we are writing in English.

+Within the root element of the basic template below, you'll notice the two main sections of all HTML documents - a head section (denoted by `<head>` and `</head>`) and a body section (denoted by `<body>` and `</body>`).

-The head section contains basic information about the file such as the title, keywords, authors, a short description, etc. This is also where you will add your CSS Stylesheet at the end of this workshop.
+The head section contains basic information about the file such as the title, keywords, authors, a short description, etc. This is also where you will link to your CSS Stylesheet.

 The body section contains the content of the page including paragraphs, images, links, and more and indicates how this content is to be structured on the page.